bridgecrew-perf6/DeployDjangoToAWS/README.md

 note down the CNAME
 CNAME: greatkart-course-env.eba-2nrr4meu.us-west-2.elasticbeanstalk.com
 - add the CNAME to the allowed hosts
-- redeploy to take the changes and restart the app incase it was red
+- redeploy to take the changes "eb deploy" and restart the app incase it was red
 - now we need to configure the .env at eb console
     AWS >Elastic Beanstalk>Environments>greatkart-course-env>Configuration>software>edit
+    put all the keys and values stored at the .env
+-